Boom bap: Popularity

 The subgenre of boom bap was popularised by KRS-One and his album Return of the Boom Bap.
 This album reached its peak on the United States weekly album chart the Billboard 200 at number 37 on 16 October 1993.
 The album also peaked at number 5 on the Billboard Top R&B/Hip-Hop Albums on the same day that the album peaked on the top 200.

 Boom bap began to gain popularity in the 1980s, but it had limited recognition on mainstream popular music charts.
 It existed more as an underground type of music.
 The beat is often made synonymous with New York hip hop in the era.
 Welbeck states that "the poly-rhythms of the 'boom-bap' rhythmic phrasings became a fixture of New York rap music in the late 1980s".

 The boom bap movement after hitting its peak in the early 1990s made its way across the Atlantic and infiltrated some of the European music scenes.
 Boom bap can often be found as a foundation for many modern day English rappers, which exhibit similar on-off beat.
 Boom bap also had a prominent influence on south-east Asia in the late 1990s and early 2000s.

-Boom bap is commonly recognised as delivering some of the founding elements of modern hip hop and rap music.
+Boom bap is commonly recognized as delivering some of the founding elements of modern hip hop and rap music.
 The simple style makes it easy to adapt and for artists to make their own impression upon the work.

 The decline of boom bap

 Due to much tighter copyright laws in the United States and around the world in recent years, the accessibility for sampling and regenerating sounds based on other's work has become increasingly difficult.
 Some modern artists working for large record labels enjoy production budgets that permit them to pay to use others' work.
 However, this limits home-grown music production and thus leads hip hop enthusiasts to other more accessible forms of hip hop.
 Artists gravitated away from sampling due to financial and career risks.
 One's creative ability can also be impacted when choosing to sample within a song.
 Hence, an overall drive for new content has emerged in the music industry.

-The Red Bull Music Academy states that in the modern world "the notion of tagging something as boom bap has become more of a backhanded compliment.
+Phillip Mlynar states that in the modern world "the notion of tagging something as boom bap has become more of a backhanded compliment.
 The phrase is frequently applied to East Coast hip hop to suggest that its architects are dated and trading on former glories".

 In the London music scene boom bap is well known for its "hard bass drum" and "snapping snare", but it is commonly associated with "old school" tracks.